aminnie/Ketron-EVM-MIDI-Controller/README.md

   - If you are going to print a case and use low profile key switches, then I would recommend you buy the Adafruit Macropad bare bones board only.
   - If you have a need to tinker with the code, and try qwiic add-ons, then print the dev 3D case which has a larger slot that accepts a qwiic connector.

-My setup with the Roland AT900C, Ketron EVM, iPad EVM Controller, and the out of the box Macropad RP2040:
+Setup with the Roland AT900C, Ketron EVM, iPad EVM Controller, and the out of the box Macropad RP2040:

 ![image](https://github.com/user-attachments/assets/b157a384-70e0-4774-a011-49b8d7b529fb)